sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 A guided installation occurs when Sparkle finds a `*.sparkle_guided.pkg` or `*.sparkle_guided.mpkg` in the root of the download.

-The installer package is installed using OS X's built-in command line installer, `/usr/sbin/installer`.
+The installer package is installed using macOS's built-in command line installer, `/usr/sbin/installer`.
 No installation interface is shown to the user.

 A guided installation can be started by applications other than the application being replaced.
 This is particularly useful where helper applications or agents are used.